We practice what we preach

 Meanwhile, while companies force users to jump through these hoops, the actual attack vectors that compromise passwords - credential stuffing, database breaches, social engineering - have nothing to do with whether your password has a number in it.

-This blog covers everything about passwords - the mathematics of password strength, how passwords are actually attacked in practice, and why most “enterprise security” recommendations ignore both technical reality and human behavior.
+This blog covers everything about passwords - the mathematics of password strength, how passwords are actually attacked in practice, and why most “enterprise security” recommendations ignore both technical reality and human behaviour.

 Let’s start with something many security professionals get wrong: what actually makes a password strong.